Abigail/Abigail.github.io/Src/Trapped/crooked_nightrider.md

 #### Square

-On the Square Spiral, the %%PIECE%% follows the spiral, skipping all the even numbers.
-Hence, it visits \(50\%\) of the squares.
-This is more than the %%BISHOP%% does, which only visits \(\frac{5}{16} = 31.25\%\) of the squares.
+On the Square Spiral, the %%PIECE%% does not get trapped in the first 10,000 steps.
+It's unlikely it will later on.

 #### Diamond

-On the Diamond Spiral, the %%PIECE%% visits the same squares as the %%BISHOP%% does. \(50\%\) of the squares are visited using a simple spiral pattern.
+On the Diamond Spiral, the %%PIECE%% does not get trapped in the first 10,000 steps.
+It's unlikely it will later on.

 ### Wedge

 #### Folded

-The %%PIECE%% follows the Folded Wedge, skipping over the squares with a colour opposite of its starting square.
-So, \(50\%\) of the squares are are visited.
-This is unlike the %%BISHOP%%, which escapes.
+On the Folded Wedge, the %%PIECE%% does not get trapped in the first 10,000 steps.
+It's unlikely it will later on.

 #### Flat

-The %%PIECE%% follows a wavy pattern on the Flat Wedge, visiting all the squares of the same colour as its starting square.
-Hence, it visits
+The %%PIECE%% does get trapped on the Flat Wedge, after no more than 21 steps.
-\(50\%\) of the squares.
-This is unlike the %%BISHOP%%, which escapes.